 An all-rounder, Oliver chipped in with vital wickets with his off-spin, taking 4 for 38 against Lancashire.
 It was, however, his performances with the bat which stood out - his top score being his unbeaten century against Middlesex, ending exactly 100 not out from 184 deliveries.
-A proud moment for Worksop College and an incredible way to start the new decade as two OWs were recognised in the Queen's New Year's Honours List for 2020 provide mental health support for thousands of veterans.
-As NHS England medical director for military and veterans' health, Jonathan helped create a network of 600 surgeries to support military veterans.
-He is also joint honorary secretary of the Royal College of General Practitioners.

-OW, DR JONATHAN LEACH (Mg 73 - 78), has been awarded an OBE.
-Jonathan has been recognised for his services to general practice, after serving for 25 years in the military, helping to success, "It was a pleasure to work with Oliver during his time here at the College.
+Head of Cricket, Neil Longhurst, was full of praise for Oliver's success, "It was a pleasure to work with Oliver during his time here at the College.
 With the effort and attitude he showed throughout winter training, it didn't surprise me to see his improvement over the past two years.
 He was a key member of our 1st XI, both on and off the pitch, a very likeable lad with a great sense of humour.
-We're thrilled to see what he's been able to achieve on a representative level as he is currently playing club cricket in Cape Town, with Durbanville CC, alongside Ruben Senekal, one of our exchange students from Paul Roos Gimnasium who and he's a big loss for our 1st XI this coming season."
+We're thrilled to see what he's been able to achieve on a representative level and he's a big loss for our 1st XI this coming season."